 Special problem is the count of hits, the two options being counting just the Resources where the hit occurs, or counting the actual hits.
 Both numbers can be relevant.

 How would this look like for multimodal resources?
-The matching tier should definitely be show, probably together with all the other tiers?
+The matching tier should definitely be shown, probably together with all the other tiers?
 However it may be complicated to extract the context from every tier and send just an aligned snippet (see Figure 1) and easier to identify a fragment of the resource in terms of time-code.

 Full resource browse